psicho100pro/OpenI6X-hello_tool-telemetry_screen/README.md

 It is severely limited by the hardware sufficiency of the radio, call it what you will, and it is not possible to expect much from it.

 Also, this is my very first time in clang, so hate me as much as you can.
-Development continues,,,